Stuck and need some help?

 TCP/UDP: Closing socket

-For Windows XP, just click on Command Prompt directly.
+• For Windows XP, click Command Prompt.

-Step 3: In the Command Prompt, enter the following commands:
+3. In the Command Prompt, enter the following commands:

 netsh int ip reset logfile.txt